-- (1) Crossing the state line is clearly an interstate move. - (2) Traveling point-to-point within the State of Illinois is also considered interstate commerce if the load you are hauling is part of an interstate shipment, generally, cargo that originates in one state and is ultimately destined for another state or country.
+- 1. Crossing the state line is clearly an interstate move. - Traveling point-to-point within the State of Illinois is also considered interstate commerce if the load you are hauling is part of an interstate shipment, generally, cargo that originates in one state and is ultimately destined for another state or country.

-6. WHAT IS THE GOVERNMENT'S CURRENT POLICY ON ENFORCEMENT?
+WHAT IS THE GOVERNMENT'S CURRENT POLICY ON ENFORCEMENT?

-Since May of 2012, the FMCSA enforcement policy on farm-to-market deliveries within the state of Illinois has looked at four conditions.
+The FMCSA enforcement policy on farm-to-market deliveries within the state of Illinois looks at four conditions.
 It is intended to minimize the applicability of the USDOT number registration requirements by applying enforcement only in situations where commerce is indisputably interstate in nature.
 For purposes of enforcing the USDOT number, farm-to-market deliveries originating in Illinois are treated as "interstate commerce" (requiring registration) only if the receiving market facility: